projectara/greybus-spec/source/hardware_model.rst

 ..

-The WAKE sub-state of an Interface State represents the state of a signal used to initialize and power manage an attached Module.
+The WAKE sub-state of an Interface State represents the state of a signal used to initialize and manage power consumed by an attached Module.
 The value of the WAKE sub-state is controlled by the SVC and any Module attached to the Interface Block.

 The WAKE sub-state is only meaningful when an Interface State's V_SYS is V_SYS_ON and REFCLK is REFCLK_ON.
 The value of the WAKE sub-state